Connect with others who understand.

 • Risk-taking behavior

 Psychosis is a serious mental condition.
-It can present as hallucinations (hearing or seeing things that do not exist), paranoia (not trusting others or thinking others want to hurt you), and delusions (believing false information).
+It can present as hallucinations (hearing or seeing things that don’t exist), paranoia (not trusting others or thinking others want to hurt you), and delusions (believing false information).

 Symptom Management Medications and Their Side Effects

-Other medications can be used to help manage the symptoms of Parkinson’s disease or side effects of the medications used to treat it.
-These medications commonly include Northera (droxidopa) for low blood pressure or dizziness upon standing.
-Antipsychotics Nuplazid (pimavanserin) and Seroquel (quetiapine) are also prescribed for psychotic symptoms such as paranoia and hallucinations.
+Other medications can be used to help manage the symptoms of Parkinson’s disease or side effects of its treatments.
+These medications commonly include droxidopa (Northera) for low blood pressure or dizziness when standing up.
+The antipsychotics pimavanserin (Nuplazid) and quetiapine (Seroquel) are also prescribed for psychotic symptoms such as paranoia and hallucinations.
+A medication called rivastigmine (Exelon) also may be prescribed to treat dementia in people with Parkinson’s disease.

 Common Side Effects of Symptom Management Medications

-Medications that help manage symptoms of Parkinson’s disease or its treatments should improve your overall quality of life.
-However, these drugs can come with some side effects as well, including:
+Medications that help manage Parkinson’s symptoms or treatment side effects should improve your overall quality of life.
+However, these drugs can also come with some side effects, including:

 • Headache